BIG-SA/BASH-Intro-2018/notes/1_bash.md

 We have set up some exercises for you to try out your skills using wildcards and below are some examples of how wildcards are used.
-*Please just copy and paste the following line of code into your terminal to create some files for this section.*
+*Please just copy and paste the following three line of code into your terminal to create some files for this section.*

 ```
+mkdir temp
+cd temp
 touch cubane.pdb ethane.pdb methane.pdb octane.pdb propane.pdb elephant.txt i_dont_belong.txt neither_do_i.txt pentane.pdb this_is_boring_as_hell.txt
 ```